KSneijders/AoE2ScenarioParser/docs/hello_world.md

         These units are placed using whole numbers (called: integers, `x=15, y=12`), if you want units to spawn in the middle of a tile, use
         `.5` after the integer, like so: `x=15.5, y=12.5`

-5. You can also see the above code uses `PlayerId` and `UnitInfo` objects.
+5. You can also see the above code uses `Player` and `UnitInfo` objects.

     ```
-    PlayerId.ONE         # The number representing player one (1)
+    Player.ONE         # The number representing player one (1)
     UnitInfo.MILITIA.ID  # The number representing a militia unit (74)
     ```